 Meet the brewer: Chris Pilkington, Põhjala

-Written by WORDS: Richard Croasdale PHOTGRAPHS: Renee Altrov
+WORDS: Richard Croasdale PHOTGRAPHS: Renee Altrov

 Craft beer in Estonia has gone from a standing start in 2011, to become one of the most consistently exciting and high quality markets anywhere in the world.
 Almost every beer I’ve tasted while in the country has been nothing short of brilliant.
 But every revolution has to start somewhere, and Põhjala’s Enn Parel, Peeter Keek and Gren Noormets inarguably played a key role in bringing craft beer out of the shadows.